 Due to the pandemic, in-person meetings came to a halt.
-This was bound to affect corporate training sessions at various organisations.
+This was bound to affect employee training sessions at various organisations.
 In order to allow these organisations to continue to conduct these much-needed sessions, our client wanted to introduce a web-based version of their board game.
 This would allow clients and their employees to conduct and attend these sessions while staying socially distanced.
-However, our client was sceptical about whether an online program would be as effective as an in-person training session.
+However, our client was sceptical about whether an online learning program would be as effective as an in-person training session.

 The process of conceptualisation and visualisation of the app was very thorough.
 After multiple feedback cycles, we were able to highly refine the project idea.
 Our team prepared detailed wireframes and prototypes to ensure that the final product matched our client’s expectations to perfection.